-It uses content and technical elements to improve the quality of a page, so the more on-page SEO you do, the more traffic you'll get to a website and the more relevant that traffic will be.
+It uses content and technical elements to improve the quality of a page, so the more on-page SEO optimization you do, the more traffic you'll get to your website and the more relevant that traffic will be.

-URL structure is important when search engines determine how relevant a page is compared to a query, and it should be descriptive of the page’s subject.
+Your URL structure is important when search engines determine how relevant a page is compared to a query, and it should be descriptive of the page’s subject.
 You can also optimize URLs with keywords, so long as they're relevant.
-An example of a good URL structure would be www.shoelovers.com/red- suede-shoes (compared to www.shoelovers.com/123456).
+An example of a good URL structure would be http://www.shoelovers.com/red- suede-shoes (compared to www.shoelovers.com/123456).

 Meta descriptions are brief but vivid descriptions that expand on title tags, summarize a page’s content and tell web users why they should read your content instead of somebody else’s.
 The meta description appears below the title and the URL, and it should be kept below 160 characters.